agingfixed/schematicsApp/README.md

 If your browser surfaces an install button you can add the app in a single click.
 Safari on macOS exposes this as **File → Add to Dock**, while Chromium browsers show an install icon in the address bar or under **More → Install app**.
 When the browser cannot offer an install prompt, the login screen falls back to a one-click download of the correct offline bundle (macOS, Windows, or Linux) generated during `npm run build`.
+That packaging step also writes `dist/offline-bundles.js`, which preloads the manifest that powers one-click downloads so the installer still works when the site is served from a static folder or opened directly from disk.
 See [`docs/desktop-offline.md`](docs/desktop-offline.md) for a deeper look at distributing and verifying these archives.

 ## Current Capabilities